IBMDataScience/watson-studio-shiny-apps/README.md

 This shiny app shows how the IBM Data Science Experience was leveraged to show the results of a car accident predictive model in New York City.
 The model was trained using historical data of car accidents and IBM weather's data.
 The weather conditions per zip code were used as features to train a logistic regression model that predicts the probability of a car accident at the zip code level.

 ###### Running the Shiny App
-- Download the predict-accidents [zip file](https://github.com/IBMDataScience/dsx-shiny-apps/blob/master/predict-accidents.zip) to your laptop
+- Download the predict-accidents [zip file](https://github.com/IBMDataScience/dsx-shiny-apps/blob/master/predict-accidents.zip) to your laptop (no need to unzip!)
 - Open RStudio in [Data Science Experience](http://datascience.ibm.com/) from the left navigation bar
 - On the bottom right panel of RStudio, under "Files", click on the "Upload" option
 - Click on "Choose File" and browse for the "predict-accidents.zip" on your laptop (dowloaded on the first step)